Gananoque in Leeds and Grenville United Counties, Ontario — Central Canada (North America)

 Topics.
 This historical marker is listed in this topic list: Notable Buildings.
 A significant historical year for this entry is 1861.

 Location.
 44° 19.749′ N, 76° 9.731′ W. Marker is in Gananoque, Ontario, in Leeds and Grenville United Counties.
-Marker is on Stone Street South south of King Street East (County Highway 2), on the right when traveling south.
+It is on Stone Street South south of King Street East (County Highway 2), on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 72 Stone Street South, Gananoque ON K7G 1Z8, Canada.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Grace Church Bell (within shouting distance of this marker); Grace United Church Timeline (within shouting distance of this marker); Old Post Office (within shouting distance of this marker); Gananoque (within shouting distance of this marker); Pte.
+At least 8 other markers are within walking distance of this marker: Grace Church Bell (within shouting distance of this marker); Grace United Church Timeline (within shouting distance of this marker); Old Post Office (within shouting distance of this marker); Gananoque (within shouting distance of this marker); Pte.
 Harry Brown, V.C. (about 120 meters away, measured in a direct line); Honouring Our Past ..
 Celebrating Our Future (about 120 meters away); Site of Gananoque High School (about 150 meters away); Colonel Joel Stone (about 180 meters away).
 Touch for a list and map of all markers in Gananoque.